-- Staff evacuate children to a pre-designated area (as per the fire drill), unless advised by the emergency services that the designated area is not suitable at that time. - Once evacuated, nobody enters the premises, until the emergency services say so. - Members of staff will act upon the advice of the emergency services at all times.
+- Staff evacuate children to a pre-designated area (as per the fire drill), unless advised by the emergency services that the designated area is not suitable at that time. - Once evacuated, nobody enters the premises, until the emergency services say so. - Members of staff will always act upon the advice of the emergency services.